alexqfredrickson/notes/aws/aws.md

 Route 53 features include domain registration, DNS, traffic flow, health checking, and failover.
 Route 53 does not support DHCP, routing or caching.

+#### Routing Policies

+When you create Route 53 records, you also select a "routing policy", which determines how Route 53 responds to DNS queries.
+The options include:

+  * *Simple routing*, which are the default
+  * *Failover routing*, which routes to different resources depending on instance health
+  * *Geolocation routing*, which routes traffic depending on the geographic locale of the originating request
+  * *Geoproximity routing*, which routes traffic based on the geographic locale of requested resources
+  * *Latency routing*, when resources are located in multiple regions, and you want to route requests to regions with the best latency
+  * *IP-based routing*, which routes based on IPs of users
+  * *Mutlivalue answer routing*, when you want Route 53 to respond randomly to DNS requests
+  * *Weighted routing*, when you want to probabilistically weight responses

 ### Service Catalog

 Service Catalog is a portfolio of IaC templates (CloudFormation and/or Terraform), which Service Catalog administrators can "approve" for use on AWS.
 It's not entirely clear to me why you'd want to use this, and it was probably built out for a particular enterprise use-case.